 Have you ever met someone that you just couldn’t forget?
 Avi is one such person.
 Avi possesses the ability to profoundly alter our perception and understanding of life.
 His extraordinary understanding of human life comes from his experiential journey into the depths of silence and stillness.

-Avi quit his well-paying financial analyst job at Thomson Reuters to pursue his passion for life, spirituality, and meditation.
-After completing his NLP Masters, he dove into the world of meditation.
-He spent several years in intense silence, solitude, and meditation, at the end of which he had a profound life-altering experience of Self-Realization.
-He began teaching others how to pursue the path to enlightenment.
+Avi quit his well-paying financial analyst job to pursue his passion for life, spirituality, and meditation.
+He dove into the inner world, spending several years in intense silence, solitude, and meditation, at the end of which he had a profound life-altering experience of Self-Realization.

 While a good book provides answers, a great book compels you to ask new questions.
 “The Silent Path” steps on the toes of institutional belief systems, exposing a beautiful path to individual liberation.
 Instead of providing readymade answers, this book inspires you to think and question your limiting belief systems.